radarroark/xit/README.md

 * git compatible
   * supports the git networking protocol for push/fetch/clone
-  * status: mostly complete (supports http and ssh, but some features like http auth aren't done)
+  * status: complete (supports http, ssh, raw git protocol, and local remotes)
   * [read more](docs/compat.md) about git compatibility
 * combine snapshot-based and patch-based version control
   * merging and cherry-picking uses patches like Darcs and Pijul